Monterey Bay Aquarium: Founding and design

 When Monterey Bay Aquarium opened on October 20, 1984, it was the largest public aquarium in the United States.
 On opening day, 11,000 visited it and around 30,000 people attended the day's festivities.
 In reference to the disappearance of sardines (through overfishing), which caused the canneries to close, the aquarium said that "the fish are back!"
 Throughout the following year, 2.4 million people visited, which influenced assumptions about "the ability of marine life to entertain, educate, and promote a city."
 Within five years, it was reported in the Los Angeles Times that it was among California's most popular visitor attractions.
 By 1994, it was the most attended aquarium in the United States.
 For its design, EHDD was awarded a National Honor Award from the American Institute of Architects in 1988.
 The institute's state chapter in California gave the facility its Twenty-five Year Award in 2011 and, in 2016, it was awarded the national Twenty-five Year Award, described as "a benchmark and role model for aquariums everywhere."

 In discussing the aquarium's conservation and education programs, its track record for entertaining visitors, and its reputation for collaboration, the head of the Association of Zoos and Aquariums described it as "a definite leader" in 2009 to the Los Angeles Times.
 (Note: Reynolds 2009: They are a definite leader,' says Kristin Vehrs, executive director of the Maryland-based Assn. of Zoos & Aquariums, which accredits aquariums.
 'They do a great job of balancing the crowd-pleasing with the rigor of the education and conservation programs.
 They've also been good at sharing' expertise with other institutions.")
-Since it opened in 1984, Julie Packard has been the aquarium's executive director.
+From when it opened in 1984 until 2026, Julie Packard was the aquarium's executive director.
+She was succeeded by Jenny Gray.